 - Second, when possible, feel the QR code to see if a sticker has been applied over the original and legitimate QR code.

 - Third, only use a QR reader application with built-in security features.
 Understand that some QR reader apps are more secure than others.
 Important features to look for include showing the content of the link before it is visited and checking the link against a database of known malicious links.

 - Fourth, if you find a malicious QR code, report it to the owner of the business where you discovered it.

 New technology brings new vulnerabilities, creating a need for ongoing awareness and cybersecurity education.
 Fully training employees enhances your security posture and as an added bonus protects them personally.

 Empowering your workforce to recognize and respond to sophisticated threats is only a click away.
 TechGuard S.H.I.E.L.D is a cutting-edge and comprehensive training solution for businesses of all sizes.
-Click here for more information on accessing a free security awareness training or phishing demo.
+Learn how we can help you secure your workforce and protect your organization from cyberattacks.